quishqa/lumiaR/README.md

 All the functions return a data frame ready to be used with [`openair`](https://github.com/davidcarslaw/openair).
-Because the main input is the directory path where the file is located, is important to doblecheck this path.
+Because the main input is the **complete directory path** where the file is located, It is important to doblecheck this path.

 ### Loading NH3 data